 A.B.
 Harvard; M.S.
-Tufts; nutrition consultant turned writer; member of the Society of Children’s Books Writers and Illustrators; represented by Elizabeth Bennett at Jill Corcoran Literary Agency.
+Tufts; nutrition consultant turned writer; member of the Society of Children’s Books Writers and Illustrators and Academy of Nutrition and Dietetics.

 I graduated magna cum laude from Harvard College with an A.B. in Classics.
 What would I do with Latin and Greek?
 Good question, ambiguous answer.

 Teaching seemed logical so I applied for a fellowship at a British boarding school where I’d inspire other impressionable young word nerds.
 However, I found the kids really weren’t all that into dead languages and antiquated culture.
 Imagine that.
 I guess my fascination with imagery, derivatives, and literary devices just wasn’t infectious enough.